-It should be noted that the Medicines and Healthcare products Regulatory Agency's guidance 'Advertising and Promotion of Medicines in the UK', The Blue Guide, differs from the above by stating 'Advertising material in professional journals intended primarily for circulation in the UK whether or not in the English language must comply with UK legislation and with the UK marketing authorisation for the product'.
+It should be noted that the Medicines and Healthcare products Regulatory Agency's guidance 'Advertising and Promotion of Medicines in the UK', The Blue Guide, differs from the above by advising that advertising material in professional journals intended primarily for circulation in the UK, whether or not in the English language, must comply with UK legislation and with the UK marketing authorization for the product.

-Where a journal is produced in the UK but intended for distribution solely to overseas countries local requirements and/or the requirements of the International Federation of Pharmaceutical Manufacturers and Associations' (IFPMA) Code of Pharmaceutical Marketing Practices should be borne in mind.
+Where a journal is produced in the UK but intended for distribution solely to overseas countries local requirements and/or the requirements of the International Federation of Pharmaceutical Manufacturers and Associations' (IFPMA) Code of Practice should be borne in mind.